 Whatever we do in life we all have talents and experiences that we can share with other people – and the Thalidomide Trust’s inspiring beneficiaries are no exception.

-Read the stories of five beneficiaries who have used their skills and knowledge to make a difference to the thalidomide community and the Trust’s work.
+Read the stories and comments of beneficiaries who have used their skills and knowledge to make a difference to the thalidomide community and the Trust’s work.